BLEPHAROPLASTY (EYELID SURGERY)

 How to Achieve Optimal Outcomes

-In the past, eyelid surgery often involved removing significant amounts of skin and fat, which in some cases resulted in a hollow appearance around the eyes.
+In the past, blepharoplasty surgery often involved removing significant amounts of skin and fat, which in some cases resulted in a hollow appearance around the eyes.
 Current techniques focus on repositioning tissues rather than excessive removal, aiming to preserve eyelid structure and function.
 This approach is based on updated anatomical knowledge and clinical experience to support improved surgical results.

 How to Get the Best Results